Anders Due: International career

 In his first season in the Superliga, Due established himself as one of the best wingers of the league.
 In January 2006, he was a part of national team manager Morten Olsen's Danish league national team, a representation team under the Danish FA consisting of players from the domestic Superliga.
 He played three unofficial international matches for the league national team at the 2006 Lunar New Year Cup, and scored a goal in the 3–0 victory against Hong Kong.

 Because of his good displays during the USA trip, he was called up for the friendly against Paraguay on 27 May 2006 and France on 31 May 2006 as a replacement for Peter Løvenkrands.
 Due remained on the bench in both games as an unused substitute.

 Coaching career

 After retiring at the end of the 2017/18 season, Due continued at Nykøbing FC as an individual coach.
 In the following season, he was promoted to assistant manager of the newly appointed manager Brian Rasmussen.
+From the turn of the year 2020, Due was again moved to Nykøbing as an individual coach.

+In the following years, Due had several different roles: He worked at Nykøbing's academy, among other roles, he was coaching the clubs U-15 team together with Lars Pleidrup, and later also as a coach at Halstedhus Efterskole; a school, connected to the football team Halstedshus IF.

+In June 2024, Due became talentchef in Nykøbing FC.